Puppet Up!

-Puppet Up! – Uncensored is a Adult live puppet musical show produced by The Jim Henson Company combining puppetry and improvisational comedy created by Brian Henson and Groundlings performer Patrick Bristow.
+Puppet Up! – Uncensored is an adult live puppet musical show produced by The Jim Henson Company combining puppetry and improvisational comedy created by Brian Henson and Groundlings performer Patrick Bristow.
 The show is advertised for "adults only" and as "uncensored".
 However, one rare and "exclusive" set of shows "for children" were held in Edinburgh in 2006.

 The sketches in the live show are not pre-planned and the shows contain all true improv.
 The puppeteers in the Henson improv troupe trained with Patrick Bristow for nine months to perfect their improv skills prior to their first show.
 Just like the Groundlings, the Henson improv sketches are performed based on audience suggestions.

 History

-Puppet Improv (March-May 2006)
+Puppet Improv (March 2006)

 Brian Henson, producer of the show, recalled the genesis of the show in a 2006 interview stating, "we began doing puppet improv workshops to hone our comedy skills and realized that we were having so much fun that audiences might enjoy watching too."
 In the fall of 2005 a show was performed in the sound stage of the Jim Henson Studios for friends and invited industry guests.
 The two shows were so successful that the group was invited to the 2006 HBO’s U.S. Comedy Arts Festival, where it made its public debut.
 Jim Henson's Puppet Improv was performed at two shows featuring Henson, Bill Barretta, Julianne Buescher, Leslie Carrara-Rudolph, Drew Massey, Paul Rugg, Allan Trautman and Victor Yerrid.
 Willie Etra was the musical director and operated the keyboards.

 Puppet Up!
-(June-October 2006)
+(June–October 2006)

 In June 2006, Jim Henson’s Puppet Improv began performing under a new name, Puppet Up! - Uncensored The troupe performed four shows over three nights at The Improv in Hollywood.

 In August 2006 Puppet Up! traveled to the Edinburgh Fringe Festival for 30 shows.
-Two versions of the show were performed: the regular "adult only" version and, for the first time, a family-friendly "for kids" show.
+Two versions of the show were performed: the regular "adult only" version and, for the first and only time, a family-friendly "for kids" show.

-Puppet Up! - Uncensored (November 2006-November 2009)
+Puppet Up! - Uncensored (November 2006 – November 2009)

 Puppet Up! performed two shows at Caesars Palace in November 2006.
 These shows were filmed as part of HBO and AEG Live's The Comedy Festival.
 HBO and TBS produced a 1st and only hour-long television special from these shows that aired five days later on TBS.
 TBS also ordered 30 web-exclusive episodes of "Puppet Up!" for their "Laugh Lab" video service on TBS.com.
-The web series debuted on TBS.com on March 7, 2007.
+The web series debuted on TBS.com and on YouTube on March 7, 2007, to onward.

 "Puppet Up!
 Uncensored" performed at the Anahein Grove on March 4, 2007.

 "Puppet Up!
 Uncensored" found a home at the historic Avalon theatre for several months out of the year between 2007 and 2009.